David Kelly Campbell

-David Kelly Campbell (born July 23, 1944) is an American theoretical physicist and academic leader.
-His research has spanned high energy physics, condensed matter physics and nonlinear dynamics.
-He also served as Physics Department Head at the University of Illinois at Urbana–Champaign, Dean of the College Engineering at Boston University, and Boston University Provost.
-He is a fellow of the American Physical Society.
+David Kelly Campbell (born July 23, 1944) is an American theoretical physicist and academic administrator.
+His research has included high-energy physics, condensed-matter physics, nonlinear dynamics, and chaos theory.
+He has held academic and research positions at the University of Illinois Urbana-Champaign, the Institute for Advanced Study, Los Alamos National Laboratory, and Boston University.
+He served as director of the Center for Nonlinear Studies at Los Alamos National Laboratory, head of the Department of Physics at the University of Illinois, dean of the College of Engineering at Boston University, and provost of Boston University.
+He is a fellow of the American Physical Society and a co-recipient of the American Physical Society's 2010 Julius Edgar Lilienfeld Prize.